SmingHub/Sming/docs/source/experimental/signed-ota.rst

        bool sig_ok = /* add signature check here */;
        if (!sig_ok) {
            debugf("wrong signature");
-           // TODO: if neededed delete the block at the startAddress return 0;
+           // TODO: if needed delete the block at the startAddress return 0;
        }
        return 1;